1 Introduction

 verification and validation tasks in a model-based design process.

-control software.
+software.
 In model-based design, executable visual models of embedded

 control software are developed in advance of system implementation.
-The models
+The

-that it allows engineers to begin debugging and validation activities at design
+model-based design is that it allows engineers to begin debugging and

-time, when the cost of detecting and dealing with design defects is much smaller
+validation activities at design time, when the cost of detecting and

-than at the software and system implementation level.
-Another is that models may
+implementation level.
+Another is that models may be used as a baseline for

-be used as a baseline for assessing implementation behavior during system
+assessing implementation behavior during system testing and validation.
+For

-testing and validation.
-For these reasons, judicious use of modeling can lead to
+these reasons, judicious use of modeling can lead to quite dramatic

-especially when robust tool support is available.
-The Reactis tool suite of Reactive Systems, Inc., substantially enhances the
+The Reactis tool suite of Reactive Systems, Inc., substantially enhances

-Reactis, engineers may:
+engineers may:

 -